Southern cassowary: Range and habitat

-The southern cassowary is distributed in Indonesia, Papua New Guinea and northeastern Australia.
+The southern cassowary is distributed in Indonesia, Papua New Guinea, and northeastern Australia.
 It mainly inhabits tropical rainforests but may make use of nearby savannah forests or mangroves stands.
 The species prefers elevations below 1100 m in Australia, and 500 m on New Guinea.

-Behavior
+As of 2018, according to Birdlife International, the breeding populations were as follows:

+Diet

-Southern cassowaries forage on the forest floor for fallen fruit and are capable of safely digesting some fruits toxic to other animals.
-They also eat fungi, and some insects and small vertebrates.
-Inspection of the feces reveals that commonly ingested fruits are Davidsonia pruriens, Syzygium divaricatum and members of the laurel family (Lauraceae).
+Southern cassowaries forage on the forest floor for fallen fruit and seeds and are capable of safely digesting some fruits and seeds toxic to other animals.
+They also eat fungi, and some insects, other invertebrates (such as snails), small vertebrates (such as fish, frogs, small birds and their eggs and nestlings, and small mammals), and carrion.
+When food is scarce, both wild and captive cassowaries have been seen to ingest earth, perhaps seeking supplementary minerals.
+Inspection of the faeces reveals that commonly ingested fruits are Davidsonia pruriens, Syzygium divaricatum, and members of the palm (Arecaceae), quandong (Elaeocarpaceae), laurel (Lauraceae), and myrtle (Myrtaceae) families.

+Breeding

 The southern cassowary is a solitary bird, which pairs only in breeding season, in late winter or spring.
 The male builds a nest on the ground, a mattress of herbaceous plant material 5 to 10 cm thick and up to 100 cm wide.
 This is thick enough to let moisture drain away from the eggs.
 The male also incubates the eggs and raises the chicks alone.
 A clutch of three or four eggs are laid measuring 138 × 95 mm.
 They have a granulated surface and are initially bright pea-green in colour although they fade with age.
-Southern cassowaries make a thunderous call during mating season and hissing and rumblings otherwise.
+Southern cassowaries make a thunderous call during mating season, and hissing and rumblings otherwise.
 Chicks will make frequent high-pitched contact whistles and chirps to call the male.